F.C. Aboomoslem: Stadium

 The club currently plays in Samen Stadium after years of playing in Mashhad's Takhti Stadium.
-The club recently announced plans to construct their own stadium with the help of the provincial government.
+The club announced plans to construct their own stadium with the help of the provincial government.
 The land was awarded to the team during Karim Malahi's time as club chairman.
 Construction was planned to begin March 2007 in the Elahieh area of Mashhad.

 Supporters

 Fan base

-Aboomoslem is the most popular club from Khorasan with huge fan base in Razavi Khorasan Province, North Khorasan, South Khorasan and also in (Herat Province, Afghanistan) where there is a club by the name of Abumoslem Herat F.C..
-In Mashhad, its popularity is only rivaled by Tehran's two biggest clubs Esteghlal F.C. and Persepolis F.C., and cross-city rival Payam Khorasan who has a smaller fan base.
+Abu Muslim is the most popular club from Khorasan.